vadimsj/redland-renovations/README.md

 - Add visual effects:

-  - drop shadow under navbar when the page is scrolled
+  - Drop shadow under the navbar when the page is scrolled.

-  - hide/reveal elements as they enter/leaving the viewport

-  - Fade out elements on scroll as they leaving the viewport
+  - Add visual effects to the elements on page, to make them appear or disppaer as they slide through the vieport.

-  - Animate logo when nav links and primary cta button clicked
+  - Animate logo and set animation to be triggered if the navigation links or primary call-to-action buttons are clicked.

   <br>

-  Note: some of the JavaScript features has been already implemented, however the code was not tested and used only as a temporary measure, therefore is still considered as not completed.
+  Note: Some JavaScript features has already been implemented, however the code was not tested and used only as a temporary measure, therefore is still marked as "not completed".

   <br>